ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 Preprocessors are programs meant to be called at compile time, so that they alter the program before the actual compilation.
-They can be very useful for several things, such as the inclusion of a file, conditional compilation, boilerplate generation or extending the language.
+They can be very useful for several things, such as the inclusion of a file, conditional compilation, boilerplate generation, or extending the language.

 To start with an example, here is how the following source code would be altered by [this